Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

 \section{Main results}

-The main result of this work is a full description of connected non-negative posets $I$ of Dynkin type $\Dyn_I=\AA_n$ in terms of their directed Hasse digraphs $\CH(I)$.
-First, we show that \Cref{thm:a:main} holds for ``trees'', i.e., posets $I$ whose Hasse digraph $\CH(I)$ is a tree.
+The main result of this work is a complete description of connected non-negative posets $I$ of Dynkin type $\Dyn_I=\AA_m$ in terms of their Hasse digraphs $\CH(I)$.
+First, we show that \Cref{thm:a:main} holds for ``trees'', i.e., posets $I$ with graph $\ov \CH(I)$ being a tree.

-\begin{lemma} If $I=(\{1,\ldots,n\},\preceq_I)$ is such a connected poset that the Hasse digraph $Q\eqdef \CH(I)$ is a tree (i.e., graph $\ov{Q}$ does not contain any cycle), then exactly one of the following conditions hold.
+\begin{lemma} If $I=(V,\leq_I)$ is such a connected poset of size $n$ that the graph $\ov\CH(I)$ is a tree, then exactly one of the following conditions holds.